i-love-flamingo/flamingo/docs/docs/2. Framework Features/routing.md

 If specified parameters don't have a value or optional value and are not part of the path, then they are taken from GET parameters.

+## Catchall

+It is possible to specify a catchall address, which gets all parameters and applies all "leftover" as GET parameters, use `*` to indicate a catchall.

+Example:

+`controller.view(param1, *)`

+This is quite helpful for reverse-routing.

 # Registering routes and controllers

 Routes and controllers are registered at the `router.Registry`.